-Manifesting through sculpture, large-scale installation, performance and film, Ginger Q’s immersive environments lure the viewer in with their charged interplay of light, color, and form.
+Manifesting through sculpture, large-scale installation, & digital mediums, Ginger Q’s immersive work lures the viewer in with their charged interplay of light, color, and form.
 Disentangled from their industrial origins, heavy-duty materials – acrylic, metal, neon – chart different courses, carrying an energy that veers between fragility and danger.
 Elements that at first appear resolute bend, melt and morph once subjected to heat, revealing their pliability.

 In its transformative arc, Ginger Q’s creative process is equally one of deconstruction.
 Collaborative and divergent from linearity, her practice dismantles norms and calls common codes into question.
 In their place, power dynamics recalibrate and unconventional narratives begin to take form.